peterlangner/zrss/README.md

 # zrss
 Publishing Content from the SAP NetWeaver Application Server ABAP to ADT and other RSS Readers

+If ypou want know, what this project is about, please go to http://scn.sap.com/community/abap/blog/2012/01/03/publishing-content-from-the-sap-netweaver-as-abap-to-igoogle-and-other-rss-readers

-Installation of the DDIC objects
+# Installation of the DDIC objects

 To install the programs and DDIC object you have to use a tool named “SAP Link“.
 If you have not installed it yet, please go to the code exchange project SAP LINK, download the code and install it.